1ud0v1c/deezer-open-api/README.md

 ![DetailActivity loaded tracks](https://github.com/1ud0v1c/deezer-open-api/raw/master/data//detail/track_loaded.jpg "")
 ![DetailActivity about artisrt](https://github.com/1ud0v1c/deezer-open-api/raw/master/data/detail/artist.jpg "")

+Like for the HomeActivity, I handled the weak connection and thus the timeout which can occurred.

 ![DetailActivity error loading](https://github.com/1ud0v1c/deezer-open-api/raw/master/data/detail/error.jpg "")

 On a click on one of the track, you can launch an audio player (more detail about it incoming) and listen to the preview of the song.
 I also provided a little animation to put the focus on the current selected song.
 Last, but not least I provided two intents to be able to share or looking for the track on internet.